FHellmann/Dominion/README.md

 Dominion
 ========

 This is the Dominion (http://en.wikipedia.org/wiki/Dominion_(card_game)) Game implemented with Java 8.
-I implemented this Project in a project at the University of Applied Science Munich.

 Program Architecture
 -------